mik-0/hackathon-app/README.md

 # Pastrypenguins - Frostflag

 ## Introduction
-Frostflag is a locally hostable, open-source and flexible tool for flagging hateful speech and extremist content in audio recordings.
-From an audio file, spoken text is extracted, relevant flagged text is highlighted and timestamps are provided for where a violation is found.
+Frostflag is a locally hostable, open-source, and flexible tool for flagging hateful speech and extremist content in audio recordings.
+It extracts spoken text from an audio file, highlights relevant flagged text, and provides timestamps for where a violation is found.
 The context model for what classifies as hate speech or extremist views is thoroughly grounded in definitions from organizing bodies like the UN and EU.

 ## Research and context background